dananjayavr/stm32_cmake_minimal_template/README.md

 - Generate a project using CubeMX.
 Use a development board and initialize all peripherals to their default mode (to generate all HAL files)

-- Outisde the generated directory.
-Create a CMakeLists.txt and arm-none-eabi-gcc.cmake files.
+- Outisde the generated directory (ex.
+BSP), create a CMakeLists.txt and arm-none-eabi-gcc.cmake files.

 - Adapt the files accordingly to the board.
 Pay attention to :
     - Project name